martydingo/docker_pdns-auth/README.md

-# Docker - PDNS Authoritative
+# PDNS Authoritative Nameerver Docker Image
 ## Description
 This is an image that pulls an Alpine Linux container, and installs PowerDNS Authoritative Server.
 This image avoids the need to have a prebuilt pdns.conf as to provide out-of-the-box functionaility, while providing the same level of customisation that including your own pdns.conf brings.